Raneo Abu: House of Representatives (2013–2022)

 In 2013, Abu ran for representative of the 2nd district of Batangas under Nacionalista Party and won.
 He defeated board member and actor Christopher de Leon of the Liberal Party and Godofredo Berberabe of the United Nationalist Alliance.
 He was re-elected in 2016 and in 2019.

 On July 10, 2020, Abu was one of the 70 representatives who voted to "yes" to deny the franchise renewal of ABS-CBN.
 In January 2021, Abu is announced to be part of the new bloc "BTS sa Kongreso" (named after the K-pop boy band group BTS of South Korea), a coalition group formed by Taguig–Pateros Representative and former House Speaker Alan Peter Cayetano during the 18th Congress.

 In 2022, Abu is already in term limit as a congressman.
 He endorsed his daughter, Reina Abu to succeed him but she lost to Gerville Luistro.

 2025 House of Representatives election

 Abu ran again for congressman in 2025 but lost to his successor, incumbent Gerville Luistro.

 Personal life

 Abu is married to Maria Paz Dolor, who has worked as a domestic helper in Italy, with whom he has three children.
 Their eldest daughter, Maria Reina Abu-Reyes, is a physician by profession who is also in politics, being a member of the Batangas Provincial Board from the 2nd district since 2025.

-On March 25, 2021, Abu tested positive for COVID-19.